 What is THC?

-In 2018, the Farm Bill made cannabis federally legal and this has increased research on the cannabis plant.
 THC is the main psychoactive compound found in the cannabis plant and has become more widely accepted throughout the country.
 As cannabis has become more accessible socially and medically, THC has become increasingly more popular.
 The most common chemical compounds found in the cannabis plant are Delta 9 THC and CBD, making these some of the most popular cannabinoids on the market.
-Delta 9 THC has intoxicating effects and some worry about getting too high when taking it.
+Delta 9 THC has intoxicating effects, and some worry about getting too high when taking it.
 While many associate the term “microdosing” with psychedelics, microdosing THC has started to become more popular in the cannabis community.
 Microdosing THC is a great way for those who want to spread the effects of THC throughout the day and avoid the intoxicating high.

 What Does Microdosing THC Mean?

 When we take cannabinoids such as THC, these cannabinoids interact with a fascinating system in the human body called the Endocannabinoid System.
-Surprisingly enough, the Endocannabinoid is one of the largest and most important systems in our bodies, and also one of the least known.
+Surprisingly enough, the Endocannabinoid System (Partwee, 2006) is one of the largest and most important systems in our bodies, and also one of the least known.

-How to Measure & Take a Low Dose of THC
+How to Measure a Low Dose of THC

 If you want to microdose THC, you’re going to need to understand what constitutes a microdose in the first place.
 “High” or “low” dosage is always going to be relative to how your body reacts to cannabinoids, but starting with somewhere between 1 and 2.5 milligrams of THC should be suitable for most users.